laoguowangCP/godot-statechart-sharp/README.md

 **Step 3** : Build and run.

-You can find example scenes in `./statechart_sharp_example` folder.
 Refer to [manual](./docs/manual.md) to see what these nodes are and how they work together.
+Get example scenes in `./statechart_sharp_example` folder.

 ## Feature